Helpful Natural Blood Pressure Reducers and Hypertension

 2. Modified Mediterranean Diet

-People who live in the Mediterranean region of the world have comparatively lesser incidence high blood pressure than the rest of the world.
+People who live in the Mediterranean region of the world have a comparatively lesser incidence of high blood pressure than the rest of the world.
 The main reason is because of their diet.

 Anti-aging Food Pyramid